Hyperbaric Oxygen Post Established Stroke. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a single-center, randomized controlled trial comparing hyperbaric oxygen therapy (HBOT) to a sham control or waitlist in adults 6 to 36 months post-ischemic stroke.
+Researchers conducted a single-center, randomised controlled trial comparing hyperbaric oxygen therapy (HBOT) to a sham control or waitlist in adults 6 to 36 months post-ischaemic stroke.

 What They Found